kgroat/javascript-test-framework-comparison/readme.md

   * Asynchronous testing is a breeze

 ### Cons:
-  * Requires all tests to live inside of one directory or its subdirectories
+  * Newer to the field, so support might be lacking in certain areas